-In Telenor's Asian operations, the company has, in 2017, continued to convert traditional diesel-based on-site generators to renewable energy with cost-efficient solar/battery technology.
-By year-end 2017, Telenor Pakistan had installed solar energy solutions for more than 700 of its base stations and is planning for an additional 250 sites in 2018.
-Grameenphone in Bangladesh has more than 1200 solar powered base stations in place, and similarly Digi in Malaysia has close to 60 base stations powered by solar solutions.
-Also in Myanmar, Telenor has started scaling up with solar/battery technology for more than 80 base stations in 2017 and rollout of solar/battery technology to another 1400 base stations in 2018.
+By year-end 2018, Telenor Pakistan has installed solar energy solutions for more than 850 of its base stations and is planning for an additional 160 sites in 2019.
+Grameenphone in Bangladesh has 1200 solar powered base stations in place, and similarly Digi in Malaysia has more than 40 base stations powered by solar solutions.
+Also in Myanmar, Telenor has continued its scaling up with solar/ battery technology and has by year-end 2018 more than 450 base stations in operations and plan to roll-out of solar/ battery technology to another 1,000 base stations in 2019.